-Vandalism is a broad category crime that is used to describe a variety of behaviors.
-Generally, vandalism includes any willful behavior aimed at destroying, altering, or defacing property belonging to another.
+Vandalism is a broad category crime that's used to describe a variety of behaviors.
+Generally, it includes any willful behavior aimed at destroying, altering, or defacing property belonging to another, which can include:

 Vandalism laws exist to prevent the destruction of property and public spaces, and may also exist to protect against hate crimes and other behavior that is directed at religious or minority groups, such as ransacking a church or synagogue, writing racist or sexist graffiti on school property, or etching a swastika in a car.

-Defenses to vandalism typically include circumstances that might "mitigate" or lesson the penalties, such as indifference, accident, mischief, or creative expression.
-Even though vandalism is a crime that generally requires completion of the act, it does not require you to get "caught in the act".
-You may be charged with vandalism after the fact if there are witnesses, surveillance, or other evidence that might implicate you with the crime.
+Defenses to vandalism charges typically include circumstances that might "mitigate" or lesson the penalties, such as indifference, accident, mischief, or creative expression.
+Even though vandalism is a crime that generally requires completion of the act, it doesn't require you to get "caught in the act".
+You may be charged with this crime after the fact if there are witnesses, surveillance, or other evidence that might implicate you.

 Learn How Your State's Vandalism Laws Apply to You: Speak with an Attorney